Cinnamon Mug Cake

 Yes, to make this recipe eggless, swap out the eggs for a prepared flax egg or any other egg substitute.

-This cinnamon roll in a mug is the perfect single serving dessert recipe when you are craving a fluffy cinnamon roll.
+This cinnamon mug cake is the perfect single serving dessert recipe when you are craving a fluffy cinnamon roll.
+Watch the video below to see how I make it in my kitchen!

 Prep: 1 minute